Vishesht27/Nano-Llama/README.md

-# 🦙 Nano-Llama: A Compact LLaMA-2 Style Model (65M Parameters)
+# 🦙 Nano-Llama: A Compact LLaMA-2 Style Model (67M Parameters)

-Welcome to the official repository of **Nano-Llama**, a **65 million parameter** LLaMA-2-style language model trained from scratch on **110 million tokens** from the high-quality [FineWeb dataset](https://huggingface.co/datasets/HuggingFaceFW/fineweb).
+Welcome to the official repository of **Nano-Llama**, a **67 million parameter** LLaMA-2-style language model trained from scratch on **110 million tokens** from the high-quality [FineWeb dataset](https://huggingface.co/datasets/HuggingFaceFW/fineweb).

 This repo provides everything you need to:

-* Train the model from scratch
+* PreTrain the model from scratch
 * Run inference locally
 * Convert to Hugging Face format
 * Upload and share your model on the Hub